HypothesisWorks/hypothesis/docs/django.rst

 are significantly exacerbated and your tests will be really slow.

-In addition to the above, Hypothesis has some limited support for automatically deriving strategies for your model types, which you can then customize further.
+In addition to the above, Hypothesis has some limited support for automatically deriving strategies for your model types, which you can then customise further.

 .. warning::
     Hypothesis creates saved models.
 This will run inside your testing